ChosunOne/merkle_bit/README.md

 Starling supports a number of serialization and hashing schemes for use in the tree, which should be selected based on your performance and application needs.

-Currently integrated serialization schemes include:
+Currently, integrated serialization schemes include:
 * `bincode`
 * `serde-json`
 * `serde-cbor`